Don't make it too easy for others

 All right: we have to trust to survive.
 Paradoxically, we also have to lie to survive.
 Deception gives a clear advantage to those who get away with it.
 In the same way - and that makes it even more complicated - this also does the expertly uncovering lies.
 Let's take another look at our ancestors to understand why both are true.
 Imagine a tribe of primeval people during a famine.
 In times when food was still in abundance, it made sense to share.

-Because the tribe members were sure to have a constant supply, they could afford to be generous with others and contribute to the well-being of the tribe.
-But when food became scarce, members of the tribe who built up secret supplies had a greater chance of survival ... especially if they lied and claimed they had no hoarded food.
-Conversely, other members of the tribe had a survival advantage if they recognized the lies of their dishonest brothers and were able to claim the hamster supplies for themselves.
-And so the evolutionary arms race began.
+Since the members of the tribe were sure of having a constant supply, they could afford to be generous to others and thus contribute to the welfare of the tribe.
+But when food became scarce, members of the tribe who stocked up on secret supplies had a better chance of survival ... especially if they lied and claimed they did not have stashed food.
+Conversely, other members of the tribe had a survival advantage if they recognized the lies of their dishonest brothers and could claim the hamster supplies for themselves.
+And so began the evolutionary arms race.

 The art of lying is firmly anchored in the human brain